 If your business is unincorporated, the employer and salary deferral contributions are based on your net earned income.
 For help in determining your maximum contribution amount, refer to the Self-Employed Contribution Guide in the Uni-K Set-Up Kit.
 Contributions are not subject to federal income tax but are subject to self-employment taxes (SECA).
 You receive a tax deduction for both salary deferral and employer contributions on your Form 1040.

 When must contributions be made in order to take a deduction for a given year?

 Employer contributions must be made by the business's tax filing deadline plus extensions.
 Generally, salary deferrals should be deposited as soon as administratively feasible, but no later than the 15th business day following the month in which they are withheld from pay or business income.

 What are my administrative responsibilities?

 Since your plan covers only owners and spouses, your administrative requirements are minimal.
 In addition to remitting contributions to the plan, the IRS requires an annual filing of the Form 5500.
-Generally, no filing is required until the plan assets exceed $250,000 (or you terminate the plan, regardless of plan size).
+Generally, no filing is required until the plan assets exceed $250,000 (and seven months after you terminate the plan, regardless of plan size).
 Pioneer offers an optional low cost service to provide you with a signature-ready form.
 If you prefer to prepare the 5500 yourself, ask for Pioneer's annual package of 5500-EZ filing instructions.